 Other Good Stuff

 You can easily spend several hours at our farm market.
 The selection here is truly impressive.
 You can get fresh baked pies in the bakery section.
-Flavors include cherry, peach-berry, raspberry, strawberry-rhubarb, apple, caramel-apple walnut, peach and blueberry.
+Flavors include cherry, peach-berry, raspberry, strawberry-rhubarb, apple, caramel-apple walnut, and peach .
 Remember, pies are baked daily and advanced orders are welcome.
 Other bakery items include fresh donuts and scones.
 Try our sweet potato or pumpkin butter on some freshly baked bread – simply delicious!

 Whatever your taste buds, we are sure that a stop at our farm market is itself worth the trip to Door County.